wushilin/rotated/README.md

 `cat huge-file | ./rotated -o small-file-prefix -s 100MiB -k 9999999`

 If you enabled dated prefix, it will not work as you expect.

+## Error behavior
+If the write fail, the program will exit.
+Common failure case is, disk full.

+When the program exit, typically your upstream program will quit too (due to SIGPIPE).

+You should test the behavior of your program in event of disk full.